ykwilpodcast/ykwilpodcast.github.io/_posts/2016-11-01-episode-6-the-iliad.markdown

 ---

 <img class="bannerPhoto" src="{{ site.url }}/assets/bannerPhoto_theIliad.png" />
-*Do you get overly attached to things without any real explanation of why?
-Then this is the podcast for you. **You Know What I Like...?** is a regularly scheduled enthusiastic flailing about another piece of pop culture.*

-*For our sixth episode, we sat down and talked about potentially the oldest and most influential piece of literature to have ever existed: **The Iliad**.
-However, as that isn't the most accessible of topics, we're looking at it through the 2004 movie: **Troy**.*

 <script src="https://www.buzzsprout.com/58982/436757-episode-6-the-iliad.js?player=small" type="text/javascript" charset="utf-8"></script>

+For our sixth episode, we sat down and talked about potentially the oldest and most influential piece of literature to have ever existed: **The Iliad**.
+However, as that isn't the most accessible of topics, we're looking at it through the 2004 movie: **Troy**.

-This episode marks the first appearance of Sophie's new feature Fashion Watch!
+This episode also marks the first appearance of Sophie's new feature **Fashion Watch**!

 This month's questions are: